ansible-ThoTeam/nexus3-oss/README.md

 ```yaml
     nexus_custom_jvm_settings: []
 ```
-Additionnal settings to pass to the jvm.
+Additional settings to pass to the jvm.
 Those are empty by default and should not contain any option related to memory above (i.e. anything which starts with Xms, Xmx, or XX:MaxDirectMemorySize=).
 Each option should be set as an item of the list without the leading dash (`-`).

-Here is an example to change the Garbabe collector to G1 and set GC logs with rotation.
+Here is an example to change the Garbage collector to G1 and set GC logs with rotation.
 ```yaml
     nexus_custom_jvm_settings:
       - XX:+UseG1GC